 The first chapter of the development, Circus West Village, was completed in 2017 and is now home to over 1,800 residents, as well as an eclectic mix of bars, restaurants and leisure facilities, including a cinema and theatre.

-The Power Station will be the second phase to open to the public.
-This truly mixed-use building will be home to Apple’s London Campus, hundreds of new shops housed in the historic turbines halls, a c.2000 capacity event venue, a 18,500 sq ft food hall, a glass chimney lift and hundreds of new homes.
+The Power Station was the second phase to open to the public on the 14th October 2022.
+This truly mixed-use building is home to Apple’s London Campus, hundreds of new shops housed in the historic turbines halls, a state-of-the-art dolby cinema, a 24,000 sq ft food hall, a glass chimney lift and hundreds of new homes.

 The Battersea Power Station site is owned by a consortium of Malaysian investors comprising PNB, Sime Darby Property, S P Setia and the Employees’ Provident Fund.
 The development management of the project is being undertaken by British based, Battersea Power Station Development Company.